ShamanDBI/shaman-core/docs/source/resource_tracing.rst

 Not every syscall has such life-cycle, for example time related syscall simply return the current time of the system, nothing fancy happening here!

 When to Use it?
 ===============

-*Resource Tracing* provides you an interface for tracing different Software Resources via :cpp:class:`ResourceTracer`.
-The interface exposes life-cycle method which gets invoked when the resource you are tracing is been operated on.
+*Resource Tracing* provides you an interface for tracing different Software Resources via :cpp:class:`ResourceTracer` interface.
+This interface exposes :ref:`life-cycle <resource-ccr>` method which gets invoked when the resource you are tracing is been operated on.

 While reverse engineering binary a you are interested in tracing the data coming and in out of the program, this is usually done via Resources like File, Sockets or IPC. *Resource Tracing* interface gives you the abstraction to trace data via these :ref:`Resources <resource-def>`.
 This interface exposes callbacks which are invoked while the Resource is going through the :ref:`life-cycle <resource-ccr>`.
 The interface tries to give you an exposure into the life-cycle of the resource.